Fall Garden Guide: Grow The Best Fall Veggies

 Aphids are still a major problem in the fall garden and can be repelled with sprays like neem oil or dusts like diatomaceous earth.
 However, if your area gets fall rains, you may need to be on heightened alert when dealing with them.
 You can use a piece of paper towel to wipe off extra aphids and dispose of them, and then spray the plant with neem oil, but it won’t survive through bursts of rain.
 Heavy sprays of water can knock them off your plants, too.

 Yellow jackets can become incredibly active from late summer through the first half of the fall.
 However, these are surprisingly beneficial to you during that time of year, because they like to devour a lot of caterpillars and they’re pollinators for your plants.
 If you can leave them alone, they will leave you alone and they will help to protect your plants.

-While there are few diseases which impact your fall vegetable garden, there are a few, generally things like powdery mildew or stem rots which are lingering from the summer.
+While there are few diseases that impact your fall garden, there are a few, generally things like powdery mildew or stem rots that are lingering from the summer.
 But for diseases, fall is the time to combat them.
 Step up your garden hygiene in the fall, removing any damaged foliage.

 Trim back plants, remove weeds and fallen leaves, and use neem seed meal or neem oil to help wipe out soilborne fungal infestations that might otherwise overwinter.
 Do this as early in the season as you can, and continue your routine throughout the season for the best chance of eliminating these before they show up the following year.

 If you have found diseased foliage, don’t compost it – throw it away.
 Some of these diseases will linger on in your compost, rendering you susceptible to future spread.
 Also, this is the time of year to trim back or remove plants that have passed their normal lifespan so as to avoid the appearance of other diseases.